Flows#

 • 'rename' - keep the existing flow and rename the flow that is being imported.

-The function will return the imported StreamingFlow objects or it will return a list of the imported StreamingFlow objects.
+The function returns either an imported StreamingFlow or a list of imported StreamingFlow objects.

 StreamingFlow(name='dummy_flow', description='dummy_description', flow_id='...', engine_version='...')